 - We check for any member requests to test specific air purifiers.

 From this information we put together a final list that goes to our buyers.
-They then head out to the retailers and purchase each product, just as a normal consumer would.
+They then head to the retailers (online or in person) and purchase each product, just as a normal consumer would.
 We do this so we can be sure they're the same as any consumer would find them and not 'tweaked' in any way.